 The lobby area also has a full bar as well as charging stations and oversized games for kids and adults to play.
 We enjoyed playing scrabble and connect for while we were relaxing for the weekend.

 This trip for us was one to primarily relax and reconnect from our busy day-to-day life.
-We are local to Orlando and I would stay here again as a quick trip to get away from it all, yet close enough to enjoy the many varied dining locations in I Drive.
+We are local to Orlando and I would stay here again as a quick trip to get away from it all, yet it is close enough to enjoy the many varied dining locations in I-Drive.
+My impressions review of Wyndham Orlando is that it is a beautiful resort area.

 While the Wyndham Orlando has 613 guestrooms, everything is centrally located.